-In the US, consumer arbitration is widespread, supported by consistently proarbitration decisions of the Supreme Court and notwithstanding its prohibition in numerous States (including New York).
-In the digital asset context, there have been recent decisions in which the Federal courts have ordered consumers to arbitrate claims because of arbitration agreements in website T&Cs.5 In contrast, the UK and EU (as the UK consumer protection law has not yet departed from EU law) adopt a more protective approach and have focused on other forms of Alternative Dispute Resolution, such as the EU's Online Dispute Resolution Platform.
-Arbitration agreements are not prohibited
+In the United States, consumer arbitration is widespread, supported by consistently pro-arbitration decisions of the Supreme Court and notwithstanding its prohibition in numerous states (including New York).
+In the digital asset context, there have been recent decisions in which the federal courts have ordered consumers to arbitrate claims because of arbitration agreements in website T&Cs.(4) In contrast, the United Kingdom and European Union (as the UK consumer protection law has not yet departed from EU law) adopt a more protective approach and have focused on other forms of alternative dispute resolution, such as the EU Online Dispute Resolution Platform.